Stay in touch, get our latest news and drop us a line:

 The meaning’s already in the word really, isn’t it?
 Simulation, simulating an experience, in this case gamifying an experience to make it meaningful for learning and enjoyable.

 Role-play simulations inherently have all the tenets of a game in it, so the definition or similarities are easily made.
-Simulations include game objectives or end-goals, usually something the teams of participants must work together for to achieve.
+Simulations include game objectives or end-goals, usually something the teams of participants must work together to achieve.
 And, as I was recently questioned about, the end-goal is also the metric for the success of the day, for those that enjoying measuring experiences holistically.

 End-goals will also have a Win / Loss state.
 This is fairly obvious in that they either manage it or they don’t.
 If only a Win-state is present there isn’t really much incentive in my view.
 The Loss-state offers a consequence of not achieving the desired outcome, but also the added incentive in a team environment of not disappointing your fellow team-mates.